Beat the tropical heat with the best chendol in Singapore

 Chendol, or cendol as it’s originally written, can be considered Southeast Asia’s humble cousin to the trendy Korean bingsu, but instead of a mountain of shaved ice topped with chocolate and fruits, it features a medley of green rice flour jelly, coconut milk and Gula Melaka.

-These days, chendol often also includes a generous topping of red bean paste and sweet corn, coupled with the occasional attap seed hidden at the bottom of the fragrant, invigorating bowl.
+These days, the best chendol in Singapore often also includes a generous topping of red bean paste and sweet corn, coupled with the occasional attap seed hidden at the bottom of the fragrant, invigorating bowl.
 You can even get a dollop of durian paste for an additional fee, which we are always up for.

 Jump To / Table of Contents